halvardssm/stdext/crypto/README.md

 ### Hash

-The hash module contains helpers and implementations for password hashing
+The hash module contains helpers and implementations for password hashing.

+The following algorithms are provided:

+- Argon2
+- Bcrypt